kkylych/bishkekEvents/README.md

 Includes request and response DTOs used for communication between the client and server.
 mappers: Contains classes responsible for mapping between entities and DTOs.

-OrderMapper.java: Mapper interface for mapping order entities to DTOs and vice versa.
+OrderMapper.java: Mapper interface for mapping booking entities to DTOs and vice versa.
 repositories: Contains repository interfaces for interacting with the database.

 Repository interfaces for entities, such as OrderRepository, ProductRepository, and CustomerRepository.